npgsql/doc/conceptual/Npgsql/compatibility.md

 * Prior to version 3.1, Npgsql sends the `statement_timeout` startup parameter when it connects, but this parameter isn't supported by pgbouncer.
   You can get around this by specifying `CommandTimeout=0` on the connection string, and then manually setting the `CommandTimeout` property on your `NpgsqlCommand` objects.
 Version 3.1 no longer sends `statement_timeout`.
+* Starting with version 5.0, Npgsql no longer supports SASL authentication with PgBouncer below 1.12.